Testing bounded arboricity: The Testing Algorithm

-\begin{proof} By Theorem~\ref{thm:ER17}, the invocation of \Seau$(n,0.1,\delta')$ returns an edge $(u_i,v_i)$ with probability at least $1-\delta'$.
-Therefore, by the setting of $\delta'$ and by the union bound, with probability at least $\delta/2$ all invocations will return an edge.
+\begin{proof} By Theorem~\ref{Saue}, each invocation of \Seau$(n,1/4,1/4)$ succeeds with probability at least $3/4$.
+By the multiplicative Chernoff bound and by the setting of $t=\settt$, it follows that with probability at least $5/6$, at least $1/2$ of the invocations return an edge.
+Hence, $s\geq \sets$ with probability at least $5/6$ and the algorithm continues to the following steps.
 We henceforth condition on this event.